matsuand/docs.docker.jp/docker-hub/orgs.md

 - /docker-cloud/orgs/
 ---

+{% comment %}
 Docker Hub Organizations let you create teams so you can give your team access to shared image repositories.
+{% endcomment %}
+Docker Hub Organizations let you create teams so you can give your team access to shared image repositories.

+{% comment %}
+### How Organizations & Teams Work
+{% endcomment %}
 ### How Organizations & Teams Work

 - **Organizations** are a collection of teams and repositories that can be managed together.